|

 monkey nuts, dried bananas and chicken.
 She likes climbing all over the

 outside of her cage, and she was fascinated by my doing the ironing.
-She’s still rather
+She’s still rather timid – she’s quite happy for

-timid – she’s quite happy for people to be around, until they get to within
+people to be around, until they get to within about a foot of her.
+Then she

-about a foot of her.
-Then she backs off.
-She does a very good imitation of a
+backs off.
+She does a very good imitation of a smoke alarm, and says “What?”

-always wanted a parrot.
-We’ve got her for a couple of months – let’s see how
+her for a couple of months – let’s see how we get on…. |

 5 January 2011